worldbank/GOSTnets/README.md

 Clone this repo in your local environment (for example in: C:\repos\GOSTnets).
 Then run the docker container:

 ```
-docker run -i -t -p 8888:8888 -v ${PWD}:/home -v C:\repos\GOSTnets:/GOSTnets --name anaconda3_gostnets_c1 d3netxer/anaconda3_gostnets_v1
+docker run -i -t -p 8888:8888 -v ${PWD}:/home -v C:\repos\GOSTnets:/GOSTnets --name anaconda3_GOSTnets_c1 d3netxer/anaconda3_GOSTnets_v1
 ```

 note in the docker command how you are mapping the 8888 port in the docker container to your local machine.
-You are also creating a volume to the GOSTnets repository code.
+You are also creating a volume to the [GOSTnets](https://github.com/worldbank/GOSTnets) repository code.
 You are also creating another volume in your present working directory, this is where your project code should be.
 Then within your container first activate the 'geo_env' anaconda environment ```conda activate geo_env```.
 Then use the following command to launch jupyter notebook from the container:

 ```
 jupyter notebook --ip='0.0.0.0' --port=8888 --no-browser --allow-root --notebook-dir=/home